kendallhough/nyc-air/README.md

 # nyc-aqi
-Mapbox map showcasing the average air quality index (for fine particulate matter (PM2.5)) in 2019 across all NYC neighborhoods.
+Mapbox map showcasing the 2019 mean levels of fine particulate matter (PM2.5) in the air across all NYC neighborhoods.